cmstewart/llm_health_advisors/Piloting/Round 5/README.md

 # Round 5: Multi-Model Scale-Up and Exploratory Analysis

 Round 4 established the clinician-only design on 100 threads with a single model.
-Round 5 scales that to **3,000 threads across three models**, and takes a first analytic look at the results.
+Round 5 scales that to **3,000 threads across three models**, and takes a first look at the results.

 ## What was generated